reborg/lisp-history-talk/20220512-juxt-conf/slides/03-early-clojure-history.md

 * Object Oriented Programming
 * C++ (1985) Python (1991) Java (1995) JavaScript (1996)
 * Software industry exponential growth
+* But in general, a decrease in popularity for Lisp

 # What makes a language popular?